nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

       - only allows requests from https://foobar.com and its subdomains
       - supports the following methods: `GET, PUT, POST, DELETE, HEAD, OPTIONS`
-      - only allows requests on the following pattern: `/nuxeo/` *If you already provided a CORS configuration when you installed the Nuxeo Dev Tools extension, you can either replace it or skip this part.*
+      - only allows requests on the following pattern: `/nuxeo/` *If you already provided a CORS configuration when you installed the Nuxeo Dev Tools extension, you can either replace it or skip this Practice exercise.*

 3. In your Nuxeo instance, deploy the Nuxeo Studio configuration.
     **ADMIN** > **Update Center** > **Update**